A novel switched systems approach to nonconvex optimisation: optimisation Dynamics

 \begin{assumption} It is assumed that $ B_\mathcal{A}(z)$ is invertible and the symmetric component of $ B_\mathcal{A}(z)$ is uniformly positive definite for all $z\in\mathcal{G}_{ineq}$ and $\mathcal{A}\in\mathcal{S}$.
 Moreover, there exist constants $\beta_{\mathcal{A}}^1$ and $\beta_{\mathcal{A}}^2 > 0$ such that

 \end{assumption}

+{ \begin{remark} Assumption \ref{Assumption1} is made primarily for technical reasons and is the primary limitation of the proposed approach.
+In the case of quadratic problems subject to linear constraints, the condition is equivalent to linear independence of the constraints.
+However, in the nonconvex case the interpretation of this assumption requires further investigation.
+Nevertheless, in Section~\ref{sec:examples}, we provide two nonconvex examples, motivated from practice, that satisfy this assumption. \end{remark} }

 \begin{remark} The domain of Assumption \ref{Assumption1} is limited to $z\in\mathcal{G}_{ineq}$.
-In the sequel, it will be shown that this domain is positively invariant along the solutions to the proposed optimisation dynamics, which implies that the technical assumption must only hold on this region.
-In Figure \ref{ConstraintSetExample}, for example, the assumption need only be satisfied on the interior of the triangle in which the inequality constraints are satisfied. \end{remark}
+In the sequel, it will be shown that this domain is positively invariant along the solutions to the proposed optimisation dynamics, which implies that the technical assumption must only hold on this region. \end{remark}